dailystudio/tensorflow-lite-examples-android/tensorflow-litex/README.md

 ### 1. Prepare TensorFlow Lite models
-No matter you get it from your professional teams or download it from open source sites, such as TensorFlow Hub, make sure it can work on your target devices with acceptable performance.
+No matter from where you get your model,  from your professional teams or download it from open source sites, such as TensorFlow Hub, make sure it can work on your target devices with acceptable performance.
 These works are out of the scope of this document.
 You can refer to [official document](https://www.tensorflow.org/lite/guide#1_generate_a_tensorflow_lite_model) for details.

 In TensorFlow LiteX, it use **LiteModel** to represent a TensorFlow Lite model.
 Usually, the TensorFlow Lite models are put in **assets** folders of the application.
 You can load it with the shortcut API of TensorFlow LiteX.